-A route deviation is a minor adjustment to the proposed route, typically to avoid a specific feature (e.g., topography, sensitive habitat, structures, areas with potential constructability issues, etc.) and/or to accommodate requests by affected landowners or jurisdictional agencies.
+A route deviation is a minor adjustment to the proposed route, typically to avoid a specific feature (e.g., topography, sensitive habitat, structures) and/or to accommodate requests by affected landowners.
 A route deviation differs from a minor route alternative in that a route deviation diverges from the proposed alignment for a short distance in the same general area as the proposed route.
 Transco developed route deviations in response to landowner and other stakeholder comments and site-specific conditions identified during field surveys and desktop analyses.